Mapping a Course Outline

 Chart your Course

 You are the captain of your very particular IB Visual Arts ship, whatever kind of vessel that is.
 There is no one size fits all model, but there are outlines and planners to help steer your course.
-These planners are to help you meet neccessary assessment goals and course requirements, while charting your own route across the IB ocean.
+These planners are to help you meet necessary assessment goals and course requirements, while charting your own route across the IB ocean.
 Enjoy the journey!

 Sketch out a rough calendar